sandeep-varma8029/Text_Classification_BERT_Task2/README.md

 I also used a helper script (helpers.py) that contains the necessary functions to tokenize and format the sentences, as well as a function to calculate flat accuracy.

 In the notebook, I first imported the necessary helper functions and prepared the dataset by shuffling and tokenizing the sentences.
-Then, I created a BERT model for sequence classification and trained it using the specified hyperparameters.
+Then, I created a BERT model for classification and trained it using the specified hyperparameters.

 After training the model, I evaluated its performance on the validation set and obtained a validation accuracy of 0.6511627906976745.